NCBI-Hackathons/Computational_Medicine_1/RNAseq/phaser/README.md

-# Compound heterozygots within populations
+# Compound heterozygotes within populations
 The project aims to look at compound heterozygotes within populations.
 We used phASER to extract compound heterozygots from RNA-seq data.

 Data: